President’s Park (White House) | WHITE HOUSE TOUR: GROUND FLOOR ROOMS

 This is an actual library that is used by the President and his family.
 Books must be checked out.
 All books are by American authors.

-Sasha heading upstairs to the State Floor
+Sasha heads upstairs to the State Floor of the White House

-Sasha heading upstairs to the State Floor
+Sasha heads upstairs to the State Floor of the White House

 Back to the Top | Main Tour Page | State Floor Rooms